 For more information or to open an account online, visit www.optionshouse.com.

-5) E*Trade: E*Trade was ranked first among discount stock brokers by Smart Money’s 2009 Broker Survey.
+4) E*Trade: E*Trade was ranked first among discount stock brokers by Smart Money’s 2009 Broker Survey.
 E*TRade scored high marks across the board in categories ranging from customer service to research to banking services.
 While it ranked as one of the best in just two categories (banking services and Research), it scored consistently high in all categories.
 E*Trade’s research resources including portfolio management and analysis, stock and fund screeners, independent research, and risk analyzer.
-Stock trades cost $9.99 or less depending on trading volume and account balance.
-In addition, E*Trade is offering up to 100 free trades for new accounts, the details of which you can find on E*Trade’s website.
+Stock trades cost a flat $9.99.
+In addition, E*Trade is offering free trades for 60 days and up to $600 for new accounts, the details of which you can find on E*Trade’s website.

 And yes, E*Trade boasts the funniest commercials among the discount online brokers.
 Here’s one of my favorites: